|The Hills are Alive: A Poetry and

 County in western North Carolina.

-twenty-some published collections of poems.
-What Holds Him to this
+published collections of poems.
+What Holds Him to this World (96

-Poetry Archives Book Prize.
-She is a contributing editor at Tar River
+Book Prize.
+She is a contributing editor at Tar River Poetry and a

 She has been nominated six times for a Push Cart Prize and holds a